-- After the public IP address is converted to an EIP for a VPC network-connected ECS instance, the EIP cannot be converted back to the public IP address.
+- After the public IP address is converted to an EIP for a VPC-connected ECS instance, the EIP cannot be converted back to the public IP address.

-- After the conversion, the EIP will be billed separately, and a separate bill statement will be generated.
-For more information about EIP billing, seeBilling overview.
-In User Center, select Usage Record, and select to export the bill statement of the Elastic IP.
+- After the conversion, the EIP is billed independently, and a separate bill is generated.
+For more information about EIP billing, seeBilling.
+In User Center, select Usage Record, and select to export the bill statements of the Elastic IP.

 - Log on to the ECS console.

 - In the left-side navigation pane, choose .